StylWebDev/StylForecast-ApiV2/README.md

 ##### A web service which provides all necessary data to the StylForecast Website

-## What information StylForecast Provides? :
+## What information StylForecast API Provides? :

 - ### Weather Data
   - [x] Weather Forecast for 42 greek cities.